Kazinix/PivotTable/README.md

 ## Description

-A [NuGet library](https://www.nuget.org/packages/Kazinix.PivotTable) that you can add in to your project and will extend your `IEnumerable` of objects.
+A [NuGet library](https://www.nuget.org/packages/Kazinix.PivotTable) that you can add into your project and will extend your `IEnumerable` of objects.

 ## Usage